SwiftCode123/MITRE-Sigma-Lookup-Tool/mitre-sigma-lookup-tool/post-project-implementation-03-bulk-search-output/README.md

 ## Post Project Implmentation #3: Handling bulk searches and output
-This implementation allowed the user to type in multiple commands or even input a file and outputs it to a folder with all the files in it.
+This implementation allowed the user to type in multiple commands or even input a file which contains one or more technique IDs and then outputs it to a folder with all the files in it.
 The first change was to allow the user to type a `.txt` file which contained the technique IDs instead of one-by-one inputs

 ```python
 parser.add_argument("query", nargs="?", help="A single ATT&CK technique ID or name.")